svlad-90/livelooping/README.md

 This section should contain something, that will make you read the document till the end.

-Let me place here the screen-shot of the logical device's views, without explaining what is located there.
+Let me place here the screenshot of the logical device's views, without explaining what is located there.
 This should pique your interest.

 I'm pretty sure, that my colleagues, loopers, will recognize the main features :)